 In 2013, Charles Asiba, Festival Director of the erstwhile Kenya International Film Festival, established the Film Africa Documentary Festival.

-FORMEDIA initiated linkages for Film Africa with DOK Leipzig and STEPS International.
-As a result, Film Africa received a great collection of films including from the global WhyDemocracy and WhyPoverty series.
+FORMEDIA initiated linkages for Film Africa with DOK Leipzig, Germany and STEPS International.
+As a result, Film Africa received a great collection of films including from the STEPS International WhyDemocracy and WhyPoverty series.
 It also included a set of documentaries from India, primarily from film-makers associated with various FORMEDIA international projects.

 After an elaborate introduction to essential aspects of documentary film-making, the remaining sessions were devoted to exhaustive one-to-one discussions on projects between one film-maker and the trainer.
-Each participant had the opportunity to brainstorm and work through their proposal idea in depth.
-All participants were observers through this process and were also asked to provide their inputs for each project.
-As per the feedback, Kenyan documentary film-makers are obviously looking for more such workshops with scaling levels.
+All participants were observers through this brainstorm process and were also asked to provide their inputs for each project.

-During the interim period, Cecilie Bolvinkel of EDN (European Documentary Network), offered to send a few copies of the famous EDN Guide for East Africa.
-They are ‘old’ guides (2013) but would be a great resource for sharing among the aspirants.
-The copies are being distributed by Goethe Institut to appropriate agencies like East Africa Documentary Network and Ugandan Film Festival.
+During the interim period, Cecilie Bolvinkel of EDN (European Documentary Network), offered to send a few copies of the famous EDN Guide.
+They were distributed by Goethe Institut to appropriate agencies like East Africa Documentary Network and Ugandan Film Festival.